Skin Cancer Checks in the Docklands

 What happens after the check?

-- From scans, your practitioner will determine next steps, and whether further action is required.
+- From the assessment, your nurse will determine next steps, and whether further action is required.

-- After scan, you will be provided with an information pack for further risk minimisation and self-monitoring plans.
+- After the assessment, you will be provided with an information pack for further risk minimisation and self-monitoring plans.

 - If a suspicious lesion is identified and action is required, your certified skin cancer screening practitioner will refer you to your existing General Practitioner, or a local GP near your workplace for further review – and removal of suspicious lesion if appropriately determined by the GP.

-- Note that your Comprehensive 15min Skin Cancer Screening is a screening assessment only – and that your General Practitioner will discuss any further action required following referral.
+- Note that your comprehensive 15 minute Skin Cancer Screening is a screening assessment only – and that your General Practitioner will discuss any further action required following referral.